trueheart78/trueheart78.com/resume.md

 ### :golf: Caring for Karen Sue

-A charity-focused site that holds annual golf-based events, built in Ruby using Rails.
-Uses PayPal for payment processing.
+A charity-focused site that holds annual golf-based events, built with Ruby on Rails, and using PayPal for payment processing.

 * Site: [caringforkarensue.com][caringforkarensue]